Recommended outline for M.S. theses

 1. Always use the same term for the same thing; don't try to be poetic.
 You want to make things easy as possible for your readers.

 2. Use your own words to describe things; use quotations from other people sparingly.
 If you do use quotations, enclose them in quotations marks and give a formal citation immediately afterwards.
 This is important because universities treat plagiarism very seriously.

 3. The purpose of a thesis is to describe interesting things you did.
 So don't spend a lot of space on other peoples' work unless it's unique or you need it to make a point about it.
 So don't describe a well-known algorithm in detail just because you use it in your program.

-4. Use "we", "us", "our", and "ours" to describe what you did.
+4. Use past tense to describe what you did.
+Use "we", "us", "our", and "ours" where you can.
 And use active voice for verbs, not passive.
 Some examples: